0xDynamo/Prepnote/README.md

 # Prepnote

-Prepnote is a setup script designed to streamline the organization of penetration testing notes and project folders.
-It helps create directories for notes, templates, and specific pentesting projects (e.g., HackTheBox, Proving Grounds, OSCP, Exam, and Training).
-This tool is essential for red teamers, security researchers, or anyone looking for an efficient way to manage pentesting workflows.
+Prepnote is a setup script designed to streamline the organization of notes and project folders for individuals practicing penetration testing on vulnerable boxes provided by platforms like HackTheBox, Proving Grounds, or OSCP labs.
+While not essential, it simplifies the setup process, making it easier to manage notes, templates, and project directories efficiently.
+Perfect for aspiring ethical hackers, red teamers, or anyone looking to enhance their workflow.

 ## Features
 - Interactive setup script (`setup_prepnote.sh`) to configure project paths.